Mahmoudfattah/07-usepopcorn/README.md

 ## 🔑 OMDb API Key

 This project uses the **OMDb API**.
-In the code, there is a constant:
+In the code, there is a constant

 ```js
 const KEY = "YOUR_OMDB_API_KEY";